Lu Group @ UNC Chapel Hill

 Since 2020

-Non-equilibrium theory, despite its potential, remains underutilized in our understanding of complex chemical and biological processes.
-This gap is evidenced by the persistence of counter-intuitive phenomena, such as the Mpemba effect, catalytic oscillations that invert reaction directions, and even the withdrawal effect.
-Our research philosophy is rooted in the belief that these surprises are not mere anomalies, but rather signposts pointing to the limitations of our current intuitions and theories.
-When confronted with a counter-intuitive effect, we first acknowledge that our intuition must be flawed—either due to outdated theories or hidden, inapplicable assumptions.
-Our mission then becomes twofold: to identify these flawed intuitions and to forge a path toward updating them.
-In this process, we strive to develop minimal models that capture the essence of the underlying physics.
-This approach leads us to either formulate new theories for the systems of interest or uncover and revise hidden assumptions that have shaped our outdated intuitions.
-Ultimately, our goal is to transform these once-surprising effects into logical outcomes of our updated understanding, aligning our expectations with reality.
-Through this process, we not only resolve individual puzzles but also advance the broader application of non-equilibrium theory in chemistry and biology.
+Non-equilibrium theory, despite its immense potential, remains underutilized in understanding complex chemical and biological processes.
+This gap is evident in the persistence of counterintuitive phenomena such as the Mpemba effect, catalytic oscillations that reverse reaction directions, and the withdrawal effect.
+Our research philosophy is grounded in the belief that these anomalies are not mere curiosities but rather signposts that highlight the limitations of our current theories and intuitions.
+When confronted with such effects, we first recognize that our intuition must be flawed—whether due to outdated theories or hidden, inapplicable assumptions.
+Our mission is twofold: to identify these flaws and forge a path toward updating our understanding.
+In doing so, we focus on developing minimal models that capture the core physics of these phenomena.
+This approach often leads us to either formulate new theories for the systems at hand or revise the underlying assumptions that have shaped our outdated intuitions.
+Ultimately, our goal is to transform these once-surprising effects into logical, predictable outcomes of our updated framework, aligning our expectations with reality.
+Through this process, we not only resolve specific puzzles but also further the broader application of non-equilibrium theory in chemistry and biology.

 Publications